-Under this initiative, companies should manufacture WBP with formaldehyde emissions lower than E1plus emission levels (0.065 ppm in the relevant emission test), in cases where this is technically suitable, economically feasible and does not result in higher risks to workers’ health.
-Appropriate monitoring and (annual) reporting mechanisms must also be documented and established to report on the extent to which the E1plus standard is being taken up.
+Under this initiative, companies would manufacture wood-based panels with formaldehyde emissions lower than E1plus emission levels (0.065 ppm in the relevant emission test), in cases where this is technically suitable, economically feasible and does not result in higher risks to workers’ health.
+Appropriate monitoring and (annual) reporting mechanisms would also be documented and established to report on the extent to which the E1plus standard is being taken up.

 Authorisation – Harming Workers, Consumers and the Environment

 The RMO study also considered the option of authorisation of formaldehyde under REACH.
-The study makes it clear that such a measure is unnecessary for the protection of workers and consumers, and would be unwarranted based on the European Commission’s existing guidance:
+The study made it clear that such a measure was unnecessary for the protection of workers and consumers, and would be unwarranted based on the European Commission’s existing guidance at the time:

 “In concluding, EC (2013) states that “before considering the inclusion of a substance in the candidate list, an assessment of the best risk management option under REACH is performed … and no automatic link is assumed between the classification of a substance as a CMR and its inclusion in the candidate list”.
-This study has considered the RMOs available for dealing with concerns relating to formaldehyde and concludes inter alia that restrictions are the most appropriate RMOs for WBP on the basis that proper implementation and enforcement of RMMs will not be possible under Authorisation, in particular, due to issue of imports.”
+This study considered the RMOs available for dealing with concerns relating to formaldehyde and concludes inter alia that restrictions are the most appropriate RMOs for wood-based panels on the basis that proper implementation and enforcement of risk management measures will not be possible under Authorisation, in particular, due to issue of imports.”

 The study examined: